Tej-Birring/GraphBasedAPIServerTemplate/readme.md

 2. Create a `.jwkSigPairSet.json` file in `./configs`. \
     This will be the key that the server will use to sign (and verify) JWK tokens used for authentication. \
     You may create the key using [this tool.](https://mkjwk.org/).
-3. Create a `.env` file in `./configs`, specifying environment vars:
+3. Create a `.env` file in `./configs`, specifying environment vars: (OPTIONAL, you can always set these elsewhere i.e. Dockerfile or cloud platform e.g. AWS, Google Cloud, or Heroku)
    - NEO4J_URI — URI of the neo4j database.
    - NEO4J_USERNAME — Username to log into the neo4j database.
    - NEO4J_PASSWORD — Password to log into the neo4j database.